-Charles ‘Chuck’ Praeger, of MBMA and Thomas Associates, passes away
+IAS Remembers Charles ‘Chuck’ Praeger, of MBMA and Thomas Associates

-During his tenure, Praeger led the association through a period a significant growth.
+During his tenure, Mr. Praeger led MBMA through a period of significant growth.
 He worked on the development of the IAS AC472 accreditation program, creation of the associate member program, and introduction of the education, energy and sustainability committees.

 During his career, Mr. Praeger saw the use of metal building systems grow from a small market share to widespread use.
 During the 1970s and 1980s, metal building system manufacturers faced many challenges in gaining acceptance and confidence among stakeholders for their products.

 W. Lee Shoemaker, Ph.D., PE, director of research and engineering at MBMA, worked with Mr. Praeger on many of the association’s initiatives. “[Praeger] knew the industry and how to work with its people,” Shoemaker said.
 “MBMA members were only metal building systems manufacturers for 40 years before this, so it was quite a transition to incorporate suppliers to the industry.
 [Praeger] helped make this a smooth transition, and the inclusion of suppliers helped make MBMA stronger.
 Associate members play an integral part in MBMA’s industry initiatives and special projects, especially with regard to issues that involve the entire building system such as energy efficiency and fire resistance.”